awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 You can increase `ReadCapacityUnits` or `WriteCapacityUnits` as often as necessary, using the AWS Management Console or the `UpdateTable` operation\.
 In a single call, you can increase the provisioned throughput for a table, for any global secondary indexes on that table, or for any combination of these\.
 The new settings do not take effect until the `UpdateTable` operation is complete\.

-You can't exceed your per\-account limits when you add provisioned capacity, and DynamoDB doesn't allow you to increase provisioned capacity very rapidly\.
+You can't exceed your per\-account quotas when you add provisioned capacity, and DynamoDB doesn't allow you to increase provisioned capacity very rapidly\.
 Aside from these restrictions, you can increase the provisioned capacity for your tables as high as you need\.
-For more information about per\-account limits, see the preceding section, [Throughput Default Limits](#default-limits-throughput)\.
+For more information about per\-account quotas, see the preceding section, [Throughput Default Quotas](#default-limits-throughput)\.

 #### Decreasing Provisioned Throughput<a name="limits-decreasing-provisioned-throughput"></a>